confluentinc/kafka-connect-storage-cloud/CONTRIBUTING.md

 guidelines:

 * Follow the style guide below
 * Add/update documentation appropriately for the change you are making.
-For more information, see the docs readme.
 * Non-trivial changes should include unit tests covering the new functionality and potentially integration tests.
 * Bug fixes should include unit tests and/or integration tests proving the issue is fixed.
 * Try to keep pull requests short and submit separate ones for unrelated features.